wurmlab/genevalidator/README.md

 # Move into GeneValidator source directory.
 cd GeneValidator

-# Install bundle
+# Install bundler
-gem install bundle
+gem install bundler

-# Use bundle to install dependencies
+# Use bundler to install dependencies
 bundle install

 # Optional: Run Tests, Build Documentation and also build the latest